ailyanlu1/DailyNotes-2017/LearningEnglish.md

 meters.Every member can not use the phone!

-The last score is accaording to the results' accuracy and the time you cost.
+The last score is according to the results' accuracy and the time you cost.

 Score Caculating Rules:

-Basic points: 10
+Basic points: 15

 Right answer: +7

-Less time: No.1: +3  No.2: +1
+Less time: No.1: +3  No.2: +2  No.3: +1

-Speak too loudly to be heard: -1
+Speak too loudly to be heard: -3

-Transfer in Chinese: -1
+Transfer in Chinese: -3

 The first one using keyword: -7